jdpieck/oasis-align/0.1.0/README.md

 # oasis-align
-`oasis-align` is a package that automatic sizes your content so that they are as best aligned as possible.
+`oasis-align` is a package that automatic sizes your content so that their heights are equal, perfect for placing content side by side.

 # Configuration
-There are two main functions associated with this package.
+There are two functions associated with this package.
 The first is specifically target at aligning images, and the second is targeted at content in general

 > [!important]
-> To change the size of the gutter in both functions, use `#set grid(gutter: length)`{:.typst}.
+> To change the size of the gutter in both functions, use `#set grid(gutter: length)`.
 This is case to allow for set rules which are not possible with user-defined functions.

 ## `oasis-align-images`
 Use this function to align two images.